• home

 Location : Bulawayo

-Travel to Bulawayo (approximately 5–6 hours).
+Travel to Bulawayo today.
 Known locally as the 'City of Kings', Bulawayo is Zimbabwe's second largest city.
-There is some impeccable colonial architecture to take in here.
-Enjoy free time this afternoon to explore town.
+There is some impeccable historical architecture to take in here, so feel free to walk around at your own pace when you arrive.
+Enjoy free time this afternoon to explore town or ask your local leader for some optional activities.
 You might like to browse some local markets or chat with the locals.
 The Natural History Museum and National Art Gallery are also worth checking out.

 Day :14